-If an Aboriginal community has issues with a project they can do the same.
+If an Indigenous community has issues with a project they can do the same.

-But, and this is the crux of the difference, Aboriginal Peoples also have the ability to actually bind up a project in legal process because they have constitutionally protected rights.
-Aboriginal communities are not mere stakeholders, they are Rights holders.
+But, and this is the crux of the difference, Indigenous Peoples also have the ability to actually bind up a project in legal process because they have constitutionally protected rights.
+Indigenous communities are not mere stakeholders, they are Rights holders.
 And that’s the term that should be used.
 You stand to offend them if you call them stakeholders.

 The Indian Act is actually a study in contradictions.
-Its purpose was to assimilate but in practise it segregated and marginalized Aboriginal Peoples; restricted their ability to be part of the local economy; forced the children to attend separate schools; outlawed their traditions and culture; and, restricted their ability to mingle with mainstream Euro-settlers.
+Its purpose was to assimilate but in practice, it segregated and marginalized Indigenous Peoples; restricted their ability to be part of the local economy; forced the children to attend separate schools; outlawed their traditions and culture; and, restricted their ability to mingle with mainstream Euro-settlers.

-There is no equality in the standard of living for those on-reserve.
-More often than not those who live on reserve have to contend with poor housing and unsafe water both of which contribute to poorer health; lower levels of education which leads to lower rates of employment and higher rate of incarceration.
+There is no equality in the standard of living for those on reserve.
+More often than not those who live on reserves have to contend with poor housing and unsafe water both of which contribute to poorer health; lower levels of education which leads to lower rates of employment and a higher rate of incarceration.

 So, if the subject of equality comes up, it might be wise to tread carefully.

 5. Special rights